Inglewood Oil Field Specific Plan Draft Environmental Impact Report (EIR)

 Q: Has the City already made a decision about oil drilling and oil uses in the Inglewood Oil Field or within the City?

 No. Public input received at the public meetings and hearings, as well as written comments received during the 60-day Public Review Period, will be used to consider and refine the proposed City IOF Specific Plan (and related Drilling Regulations) and complete the Final EIR.
-A final decision, whether or not to certify the EIR and approve the proposed Specific Plan will be made by the City Council following a public hearing (tentatively anticipated in February 2018).
+A final decision, whether or not to certify the EIR and approve the proposed Specific Plan will be made by the City Council following a public hearing (on a date to be determined).

 Q: Would oil drilling be allowed if the Specific Plan is approved?